Kaweees/Nerdy-Stamp/README.md

 # Nerd-Stamp
-Source code for the maching of a rubber stamp
+Source code for machining of a rubber stamp with the inprint of the VEX/FRC 687 logo.